-In 1871, Twenty one year old Alexander is a Volunteer with the Volunteer Armed Forces in Sydney and wins a prize and subsequently is mentioned in the papers.
+In 1871, Twenty one year old Alexander had joined the Volunteer Armed Forces in Sydney and had won a prize for his shooting skills.
+He was mentioned in the papers.
 Private A.B.
 Helmrich in the Volunteer Armed Forces Sydney Morning Herald.
 Rifle Association Annual Prize Meeting./Sydney, Australia.
 No doubt his family were proud as punch to have this appear in the paper.

-24th January 1877, Alexander is listed on the manifest as a passenger on the City of Melbourne vessel sailing from Melbourne to Sydney/Sydney, New South Wales.
+24th January 1877, Alexander was listed on the manifest as a passenger on the City of Melbourne vessel sailing from Melbourne to Sydney/Sydney, New South Wales.
 It’s possible that this might have been the time he met Florence?
 She being from Melbourne in Victoria.
 Alexander and Florence were to marry on the 27th February 1879, The Herald Sun Newspaper reported that she was a young lady from Melbourne.
 This statement was an indicator at the time that she was considered to be from a good family within the context of how society viewed itself at the time.

-Florence Macgill Glendinning Gay is the daughter of Captain.
+Florence Macgill Glendinning Gay was the daughter of Captain.
 William Gay of Middlesex in England and Eliza Brereton Howard of Barbados.
-She was born in St Michaels, Barbados.

-Alexander would go onto reasonable success in business and he and Florence would own several properties as a result.
+Alexander would go on to enjoy a reasonably successful business career.
+He and Florence would own several properties as a result.
 He was known to be an expert in the sugar industry.
-Family lore from several sources confirm that they were quite financially well off.
-They live at their home “Cooma” at 15 Point Piper Road for many years.
-Eventually it’s name is changed to Jersey Road.
-I visited Jersey Road in 2014 and it is a very old yet gracefully kept street in the high end real estate sector of Sydney.
+Family lore from several sources confirm that they were quite financially ‘well off’.
+They lived at their home “Cooma” at 15 Point Piper Road for many years.
+Eventually Point Piper Road had a name change and became Jersey Road.
+I visited Jersey Road in 2014.
+It is a narrow old road pretty street in the high-end real estate sector of Sydney.
 Cooma is a white brick terrace house that I understand sold in the early 21st century for just over 1.25 million.
 It has 3 bedrooms and 2 bathrooms.
 At the time that the Helmrich family were living in Woolhara it was considered a pleasant suburb that was reasonably close (4 kilometres) from Sydney CBD.
 Convenient for Alexander as it was in Sydney central that he was employed.

-Whilst financially Alexander and Florence may have lived a trouble free existence they suffer extreme losses in their personal lives and undoubtedly these caused the family a great deal of heartache over the long years ahead.
+Whilst financially Alexander and Florence may have lived a trouble-free existence they suffered extreme loss in their personal lives and undoubtedly these caused the family a great deal of heartache through their marriage.
 How much these losses contributed to the tragedy that eventuated at Cooma one can only imagine.

-Of their six children who are all born in the home only three survive to grow beyond childhood.
-Three of their sons die at home whilst young children.
+Of their six children, who were all born in the home only three survived to grow beyond childhood.
+Three of their sons died in the home whilst young children.
 First Herbert aged just 3 in 1887, followed by Frederick aged 5 in 1897, and Henry aged 8 in 1890.
-To date I am unsure of why these three boys died but given their young ages can’t help but ponder did they fall to illnesses or something genetically inherited or some other reasons of which I do not yet know.
+To date I am unsure of why these three boys died but given their young ages can’t help but ponder did they fall to illnesses or something genetically inherited or some other reasons of which I do not yet know?

 In 1887 Sands Directory records show Alexander and Florence living at their home “Cooma” at Point Piper Road.
 Alexander’s occupation is given as a Clerk.